And I feel really, really bad about it.

-As I'm sure you saw on Twitter earlier, there was a big rumor going around that Kanye West was going to be performing in Shoreditch, East London today at 5PM.
-The rumor was started by the above image, which was circulated by Kanye's PR people.
-Presumably to start a rumor on Twitter that Kanye was going to be in Shoreditch at 5PM (and who knows, maybe even Jay-Z would be with him?!?!?).
+As I'm sure you saw on Twitter earlier, there was a big rumour going around that Kanye West was going to be performing in Shoreditch, East London today at 5PM.
+The rumour was started by the above image, which was circulated by Kanye's PR people.
+Presumably to start a rumour on Twitter that Kanye was going to be in Shoreditch at 5PM (and who knows, maybe even Jay-Z would be with him?!?!?).

-As always happens with tittle-tattle, the big rumor soon gave birth to several, little baby rumors.
+As always happens with tittle-tattle, the big rumour soon gave birth to several, little baby rumours.
 One of the biggest was started by The Quietus, who floated the idea that they were going to be in Chariots.
 Which is a gay sauna (for those of you who don't get the joke, this is funny because it implies that Kanye and Jay-Z are gay).

 These are the posters a couple of friends and I stuck up around the area.
 If you're unable to decipher the complex code I used on the sign, here it is broken down: The "KW" stands for Kanye West, the "JZ" for Jay-Z, "ogaj eht fo dlihc" is "child of the jago" written backwards, ":4:45:" is a time, and the random illuminati bullshit is just something I stuck on there to lend it some corporate hip-hop legitimacy.

-Pretty soon, Twitter was #abuzz with the rumor that Kanye was going to be at Child of the Jago.
+Pretty soon, Twitter was #abuzz with the rumour that Kanye was going to be at Child of the Jago.

 One girl even tweeted a celebratory picture of herself holding one of my clues.

 Here's the scene when I arrived at about 4.40PM.
 I see 16 people, including at least one person who is definitely a paparazzi.
-Thinking about the paparazzi missing out on a shot of Kanye (and therefore some money) didn't make me feel too great.
-I began to question the morality of the snowball of wickedly cold lies that I had set in motion.
+Thinking about the paparazzi missing out on a shot of Kanye (and therefore some money) didn't make me feel too great, and I began to question the morality of what I had set in motion.